rcazzara/seldovia/_people/Newmeyer_Frederick_Walter_Freddy.md

 cook and was an excellent baker.
 After his honorable discharge he took up on an ad for a camp cook for Chisnik Canneries (Snug Harbor).

-Freddy met his wife in downtown Anchorage, and shortly thereafter they married.
+Freddy met his wife, Milly (Mildred KAGAK) in downtown Anchorage, and shortly thereafter they married.
 He loved traveling the world and together they traveled it twice; he especially loved Germany, France, Holland, Europe, Japan, Thailand, and China.
 He also enjoyed fishing, boating, camping and took